 For multiple rows, use df[-c(1,3,5), ], which will remove rows 1, 3, and 5.
 It is a removal by row number.
 The c() function combines the indices, and the negative sign excludes them.

-It is the process of accessing a data frame without some rows specified by the negative index.
+It is the process of accessing a data frame without specifying some rows using a negative index.
 This is also called row indexing.

 df[-c(row_index_1, row_index_2),]